qdrant/landing_page/qdrant-landing/content/articles/serverless.md

 You want your function to be quick, lean and safe, so using Rust is a no-brainer.
 To compile Rust code for use within Lambda functions, the `cargo-lambda` subcommand has been built. `cargo-lambda` can put your Rust code in a zip file that AWS Lambda can then deploy on a no-frills `provided.al2` runtime.

-To interface with AWS Lambda, you will need the following dependencies in your `Cargo.toml`:
+To interface with AWS Lambda, you will need a Rust project with the following dependencies in your `Cargo.toml`:

 ```toml
 [dependencies]